madeleineudell/LowRankModels.jl/README.md

 For more examples, see `examples/simple_glrms.jl`.

-To fit the model, we call
+To fit the model, call

 	X,Y,ch = autoencode!(glrm)